-

 Documents for use for the Belgian Embassy and authority in Belgium must also be certified translated according to the language of the administration concerned.
 A certified translation must be done by a certified translator designated by the Court of First Instance in Belgium.

 For a list of Sworn translators, please contact your local Court of First Instance in Belgium (FR / NL).
-A limited list of sworn translators can also be found here.
+On our website you can find a limited list of sworn translators.